Tessellate-Imaging/monk_v1/README.md

 <br />

 ## How does Monk make image classification easy
- - Write **less code** to create end to end applications.
+ - Write **less code** and create end to end applications.
- - Learn only **one syntax** to create applications using any deep learning library - pytorch, mxnet, keras, tensorflow, etc
+ - Learn only **one syntax** and create applications using any deep learning library - pytorch, mxnet, keras, tensorflow, etc
  - Manage your entire project easily with multiple experiments

 <br />